MetOffice/inline_model_metrics/docs/source/Installing.rst

 #.
 Ensure that the  `PYTHONPATH` setting in the `app/tempest_tracker/rose-app.conf`
    file in your suite points to your tempest_helper installation on the host that the tracking will be run on.
 #.
+Ensure that the `tc_detect_script` and `tc_stitch_script` settings in the
+   `app/tempest_tracker/rose-app.conf` file in your suite points to your TempestExtremes installation on the host that the tracking will be run on.
+#.
+Update the `orography_file` setting in the `app/tempest_tracker/rose-app.conf`
+   file to refer to a suitable orography file for this simulation.
+   TempestExtremes installation on the host that the tracking will be run on.
+#.
 Modify `suite.rc` in your suite to add the changes shown in `rose-suite/suite_rc.diff`.